As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 - Put the outline on a light table and place another piece of thin tracing paper over the top.

-Other Tattoo Designs and Tricks Used in Cover-ups
+Designs Tricks Used in Tattoo Cover-Ups

 - Incorporating the old design into the new tattoo.

-- Re-working an old tattoo, strengthening weak lines, or adding in features like blush on cheeks, or the illusion of hair.
+- Re-working an old tattoo, strengthening weak lines, or adding in features like blush on cheeks or the illusion of hair.

-Can I Just Change the Colour?
+Can I Just Change the Colour of My Tattoo?

 When changing the colours, your tattoo artist must consider the merging of the pigments in the ink.
 Not all colours can be changed into another colour.
 Of course, light colours can be darkened, for example: